-Please respond in detail to the directive below.
+Please respond in detail to the directives below.

-Describe how each of your assessment strategies align with the cognitive and knowledge dimensions of your objectives
+Describe how each of your assessment strategies aligns with the cognitive and knowledge dimensions of your objectives.

 Consider your target audience and discuss how your assessment strategies align with the stated learner needs in your learner analysis.